deinsoftware/swpm/README.md

 ### Shared Commands

-Commands who share the same structure as all package managers
+This are commands that don't need the `swpm` translation tool, because share the same structure as all package managers.

 #### Init